 So, next time you’re skimming the ingredients list of a new skincare product, remember that seeing “alcohol” listed is not an immediate deal-breaker.
 What kind of alcohol is it, and how much is being used?
 It may be worth taking the time to dig deeper!

 Anti-aging is an exciting concept.
 After all, no one is in a hurry to get older.

 Society constantly tells us that we should be striving for eternal youth.
 So when we see a product that claims “anti-aging” properties, of course, we’re going to buy it!
 But some of us may be taking this label a little too literally.

 Real talk: No cream or serum in the world is going to stop you from aging.
 There is no secret ingredient that will let you Benjamin Button your way back to your ideal youth.
 Rather, “anti-aging” describes products that slow or hide the physical signs of aging, like wrinkles and sagging skin.

 But you know what?
 That’s okay!
 We’re all getting older.
 It’s just a part of life.

-Instead of stressing out about fine lines and the inevitable march of time, focus on a skin-positive routine.
-Seek out nourishing products like Averr Aglow’s Perfectionist Overnight Serum, which contains rejuvenating botanicals.
-Ingredients like acai help improve your skin’s natural elasticity, while prickly pear’s blend of fatty acids helps with fine lines, wrinkles, and discoloration.
+Instead of stressing out about fine lines and the inevitable march of time, why not focus on a skin-positive routine?
+Our preventative aging line focuses on nourishing your skin with naturally rejuvenating botanicals.
+And it's easy to get started the Forever Radiant Kit is a total AM/PM routine that helps improve your skin’s natural elasticity while minimizing fine lines, wrinkles, and discoloration.

 The overall effectiveness of anti-pollution skincare is still up for debate, but some research studies are popping up to examine the anti-pollution properties of specific ingredients.
 Only time will tell whether products with this label turn out to be worthwhile.
 In the meantime, just remember to take any anti-pollution claims with a grain of salt!